 - Allowing untrained or dangerous dogs to interact with others in public spaces.

-At Shenderovich, Shenderovich & Fishman, our lawyers are dedicated to gathering evidence, building a strong case, and ensuring that victims of dog bites can recover compensation for medical expenses, lost income, and other damages.
+At Shenderovich, Shenderovich & Fishman, P.C., our lawyers are dedicated to gathering evidence, building a strong case, and ensuring that victims of dog bites can recover compensation for medical expenses, lost income, and other damages.

 Dog bite injury claims can be complicated, but our experienced Pittsburgh dog bite lawyers are here to support you every step of the way.
 From investigating the circumstances of the attack to negotiating with insurers, we handle every detail so you can focus on recovery.